If you want to get started training with gymnastic rings, you’ve come to the right place!

-Show me somebody, male or female, who trains with their bodyweight, with rings and with barbells, and I’ll show you one healthy, bad-ass individual!
+Show me somebody, male or female, who trains with rings and I’ll show you one healthy, bad-ass individual!

 I used to think rings were only for gymnasts.
 But much like other bodyweight exercises, rings are great tools for beginners, too.